 Be honest with yourself.
 Many times, our plates are not filled with enough real foods.
 Without quality foods, we aren’t getting the minerals and vitamins we need.
 These vitamins and minerals help feed our cartilage in our knees and helps to keep it strong.
 When our knee cartilage becomes weak, it becomes irritated and painful.
 Starting with increasing your intake of at least 1-2 servings a day!

-If you want more in-depth information on this topic, I highly recommend you go here.
+If you want more in-depth information on the meaning of pain, I highly recommend you go here.

 In order to take advantage of possible alternatives to knee replacement surgery, we have to take a look at all three of these aspects collectively.
 Each one is just as important as the other and are all vital pieces of the puzzle.